FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 **Table 2: Analysis of Expenditure by Division**

-The following chart gives a breakdown of expenditure by each Division.--- 14
+The following chart gives a breakdown of expenditure by each Division.
+---
+14

 **Chart 1: Analysis of split of Expenditure (excl HAP) by Division**